 Skip to content

-Vladař has been superb against the Penguins, but he appeared to hurt his hand or arm Wednesday.
-Coach Rick Tocchet said the goalie "feels better today.
-That’s basically all the information we have.”
+Vladař has been superb against the Penguins, but he appeared to hurt his hand or arm in Game 3.

-Tippett has been banged up for quite some time and in and out of practices recently, and coach Rick Tocchet revealed Tuesday that York took “a shot to the ribs.”
-Both played Wednesday, with Tippett scoring an empty-netter to seal the 5-2 victory, and Tocchet said on Thursday that both had maintenance days.
+Tippett has been banged up for quite some time and has been in and out of practices recently, while Tocchet revealed Tuesday that York took “a shot to the ribs.”
+Both played in Wednesday’s Game 3, with Tippett scoring an empty-netter to seal the 5-2 victory, and Tocchet said the next day that both had a maintenance day.

-The question marks, however, swirl around Vladař.
+The question is Vladař.
 In the third period, he took a knee to the hand or arm from Bryan Rust as the Penguins forward tried to cut across the crease during a power play.
 Vladař immediately appeared to be in pain after losing his blocker and was seen flexing his hand while being checked by the Flyers’ head athletic trainer, Tommy Alva.
 But he stayed in the game.

 Signed as a free agent on July 1, Vladař has been the Flyers’ mainstay in net this season.
 He went 29-14-7 with a 2.42 goals-against average and a .906 save percentage across 52 games in the regular season.
 Twelve of those wins came during the Flyers’ post-Olympic push, when he posted a 2.34 GAA and a .908 save percentage.